- Virtual Race Day Details

 Grant Award: $25,000.00

-The purpose of the Pink Ribbon Cupboard is to provide emergency financial assistance for women undergoing breast cancer treatment.
-The financial assistance will be for non-medical needs such as gas vouchers for travel expenses; mortgage/rent payments; groceries; telephone bills; utility bills; etc. We will serve women residing in Aitkin, Crow Wing and Cass Counties.
-These counties are characterized by lower than median income levels, high unemployment and high levels of poverty.
+The Pink Ribbon Cupboard provides emergency financial assistance for women undergoing breast cancer treatment in the hopes of eliminating or reducing some of the stress from financial burdens encountered by families as a result of a breast cancer diagnosis.
+Financial assistance is provided for non-medical needs, such as gas vouchers for travel expenses; mortgage/rent payments; groceries; telephone bills; utility bills; etc. Pink Ribbon Cupboard primarily serves Aitkin, Crow Wing, and Cass Counties, but also other counties as funds allow.
+These counties are characterized by lower than median income levels, high unemployment, and high levels of poverty.
 A three person Board will review the needs, as identified by medical personnel, and determine the amount of assistance to be provided to each applicant.
-The Pink Ribbon Cupboard Program hopes to make an impact by assisting 125 to 175 women and their families.
-Going through breast cancer is difficult enough under the best of circumstances and through this program, it is hoped that some of the stress that occurs as a result of the financial burdens these families are encountering will be eliminated.
+This program hopes to make an impact by assisting 50 to 75 women and their families.

 Vietnamese Social Services of Minnesota, St. Paul, MN